lordcodes/cloak-swift/README.md

 ---

-This is **Cloak Swift** - a tool and Tuist plugin to encrypt secrets and then pass them in an obfuscated form into Swift applications.
+This is **Cloak Swift** - a CLI tool to encrypt secrets and then pass them in an obfuscated form into Swift applications.

 &nbsp;